petvat/katan/README.md

 WIP

-A mutliplayer *Settlers of Catan* implementation written in Kotlin using LibGDX/KTX.
+A multiplayer *Settlers of Catan* implementation written in Kotlin using LibGDX/KTX.
 The TCP server is made with the `java.nio` library.

 ## Building